 The Bottom Line

-There is no one method that works for everyone.
-Not everyone wants to eat before a run, that’s totally fine.
+No one method works for everyone.
+Not everyone wants to eat before a run; that’s totally fine.

-- Consider doing a much lighter run or jog if you choose to fast before heading out.
+- Consider doing a much lighter run or jog if you choose not to eat before heading out.

 - Consider eating something small or something like a food supplement drink before running to reduce nausea.

-If you want to get the best performance and safety, you should probably at least have something in your stomach.
+If you want the best performance and safety, you should probably have something in your stomach.